 Managing the system configuration including settings for Oracle Audit Vault Server itself, networking, firewalls and enforcement points, agents and agent hosts, secured targets, audit trails, high availability, storage area network (SAN) storage, archiving policies, and locations

 When planning the Audit Vault Server deployment, it is important to consider the questions below.
 Several of these questions impact the sizing of Audit Vault Server.
-See the Oracle AVDF sizing guide for help in estimating the amount of storage required.
-Work with your Oracle account team to obtain the sizing guide.
+See the Oracle Audit Vault and Database Firewall Sizing Advice (MOS Doc ID 2223771.1) for help in estimating the amount of storage required.
+Work with Oracle Support team to obtain the sizing guide.

 How many databases do I need to protect with Database Firewall?